 Make Your Font Large

-Despite a limited amount of space that mobile devices provide, you still need to give users important information about your offerings.
+Despite the limited amount of space that mobile devices provide, you still need to give users important information about your offerings.
 A small font is hard to read and may discourage visitors from continuing to shop on your site.
 For Shopify mobile optimization, we recommend choosing a font between 14 and 16 pixels and scaling it within the viewport.

 Go for Conventional Fonts